ekkus93/CarND-Path-Planning-Project/ModelDocumentation.md

 ### Create list of waypoints for the car to follow

 Once we have decided what action our car should take, we need to create a list of waypoints for the car to follow based on the decided action.
-This might be a straight line or a line that curves around the cars in front of us.
+This might be a straight line or a line that curves around the cars in front of us depending on the state of the other cars nearby on the road.
 Based on some estimated points, we will use a spine to create a smooth line for the list of waypoints.
 We want the line to smooth so our car doesn't need to make any sharp accelerations to execute a lane change creating sharp jerks.

 ## Reflections

 For optimal performance of our car, it needs to try to stay in a clear lane traveling at the maximum speed.
 If it is behind another car and cannot pass for a long time, it will accelerate and decelerate behind that car without reaching maximum speed.
 Slowing down too much on the highway risks getting into dangerous situations with other cars rear ending our car.
 Trying to maintain a safe distance away from a car that is in your lane and avoid tailgating also helps.
 Changing lanes to try to get into a clear lane gets the car out of this suboptimal state but risks colliding into other cars.

 With the path planning model, our car was able to drive for over 30 miles without incident.
 The incidents were usually caused by things that were beyond the control of our model.
 The most common case is a car next to our car in another lane suddenly tries to change into our lane.
 There were also instances of cars from the other side of the highway cross over into our car's lane.
 There is not a lot that our model can do to avoid that.